 - if AVG Internet Security is not installed yet a new dialog is opened, allowing you to install AVG Internet Security.
 Read more about installing AVG products. - if you are viewing your own devices with AVG Internet Security installed AVG Internet Security user interface is opened. - if you are (as administrator) viewing a remote device with AVG Internet Security installed opens a dialog containing a brief overview of AVG Internet Security state on remote device.
-However, this dialog is purely informative and you are not able to change anything.
-Read more about viewing remote devices.
+This dialog allows you to carry out several remote actions, like running a scan (the Scan Now button) or performing an update (the Update button).
+Other remote actions, like turning on previously disabled protection components, can be accessed by clicking the Show details button, which opens the Messages dialog for currently selected device.
+Read more about viewing and managing remote devices.

 AVG PC TuneUp - with this application, you can restore the full performance capabilities of your operating system, games and programs.
 AVG PC TuneUp can also automatically run important maintenance tasks, such as cleaning up your hard disk and registry for you, or you can run them yourself manually.
 AVG PC TuneUp will quickly recognizes whether there are any problems on your system and offers simple solutions.
-You can also use AVG PC TuneUp to customize the appearance of your Windows system to your personal requirements.
+You can also use AVG PC

+TuneUp to customize the appearance of your Windows system to your personal requirements.